Field theories of active particle systems and their entropy production: Entropy production

 \end{widetext} with the $\entropyProductionDensity^{(i)}_i$ with $i=1,2,3$ given by the three pairs of curly brackets in \Eref{entropyProduction_for_pairPot} and generally in \Eref{def_entropyProductionDensities_indistinguishable}.
-All sums run over distinct particle indices, so that for example $(1/Q)\sum_q \sum_{i_1,i_2=1\atop i_1\ne i_2}^N \delta(\xvec_1-\xvec^{(q)}_{i_1})\delta(\xvec_2-\xvec^{(q)}_{i_2})$ estimates $\density_{2}^{(N)}(\xvec_1,\xvec_2)$.
-Entropy production in a particle system with interaction can thus be estimated on the basis of "snapshots" and the microscopic action, without the need of introducing a new measure \cite{RoETAL:2021,TociuETAL:2020}.
+Explicit expressions are shown in \Erefs{ABP_EPR_succinct} and \eref{entropyProduction_interacting_indistinguishable_example_numerics}, \APref{N_interacting_indistinguishable_particle_extPot}.
+If all interactions are harmonic, at most two-point correlation functions $\ave{\xvec_i\cdot\xvec_j}$ are needed to calculate the entropy production.
+All sums run over distinct particle indices, so that for example $(1/Q)\sum_q \sum_{\substack{i_1,i_2=1\\ i_1\ne i_2}}^N \delta(\xvec_1-\xvec^{(q)}_{i_1})\delta(\xvec_2-\xvec^{(q)}_{i_2})$ estimates $\HMdensity{N}{2}(\xvec_1,\xvec_2)$.
+Entropy production in a particle system with interaction can thus be estimated on the basis of ``snapshots" and the microscopic action, without the need of introducing a new measure \cite{RoETAL:2021,TociuETAL:2020}.
 In the case of $n$-particle interaction, it generally draws on equal-time $(2n-1)$-point densities and the time-evolution terms given by the action.
-Neither the full $N$-point density nor the $2N$-point two-time correlation function is needed, which is what \Eref{entropyProduction_multipleParticles} suggests.
+Neither the full $N$-point density nor the $2N$-point two-time correlation function are needed, which is what \Eref{entropyProduction_multipleParticles} suggests.

 If the number of particles is not fixed but becomes itself a degree of freedom, the phase space integrated or summed over in \Eref{def_entropyProduction} needs to be adjusted.
 This case is beyond the scope of the present work.